 4. Choose Your Sparkling Wine Wisely

-You shouldn’t just blindly pick up any ol’ bottle of bubbly and pour it into your Aperol Spritz.
-You’ve probably heard that old trope “prosecco is sweet!”
-Well, it can be, but it can also be dry.
+You shouldn’t just blindly pick up any bottle of bubbly to mix with Aperol.
+While some prosecco is perceived as overly sweet, others can be dry.
 The key to knowing which is which is finding the word “brut” (dry) or “extra brut” (mildly off-dry) on your label—and it may be in tiny letters on the back of the bottle, so be prepared to hunt.
-If you see the word “dry,” that actually means the bubbly in question is sweet and probably will wind up making your Aperol Spritz taste awfully cloying.
-(Aperol itself isn’t terribly bitter.)
+Counterintuitively, if you see the word “dry,” that means the bubbly is sweet and may make your Spritz rather cloying, as Aperol itself isn’t terribly bitter.
 So read that label before you pour.

 5. It’s Best on the Rocks

-You might be inclined to forego ice.
-It’s a wine cocktail after all, right?
-And you never put wine on ice, you say.
-Well, sure you do.
-(Sangria, anyone?)
-And an Aperol Spritz is absolutely a drink that benefits from the chill and dilution of a few cubes in a double-rocks or wine glass.
-Just make sure you use slightly larger cubes so they dilute more slowly in your drink.
-And make them with filtered water, if possible.
+When making a Spritz it might seem prudent to omit ice — after all, pouring wine over ice is sometimes considered gauche.
+But like with Sangria, an Aperol Spritz is a drink that benefits from the chill and dilution of a few cubes in a double-rocks or wine glass.
+Make sure to use larger cubes so they dilute more slowly, and, as with any drink, it’s best to use clear, filtered water.

 6. Its Popularity Is Thanks to Another Italian Aperitif

-While the Aperol Spritz certainly had its fans over the years, they were likely those who’d had the lovely aperitif while vacationing in Italy, via friends or family who had, or in restaurants or bars that honored the Italian aperitif tradition.
-But in 2003, a deal was forged with Gruppo Campari, who makes that popular red aperitif of the same name.
+While the Aperol Spritz had its fans over the years, they were likely those who’d had the aperitif while vacationing in Italy, or at least visited a restaurant or bar that honored the Italian aperitif tradition.
+But in 2003, a deal was forged with Gruppo Campari, which makes the popular red aperitif of the same name.
 As the cocktail revolution swelled, Aperol hitched a ride on the wave, and its once-dusty bottles earned a heavier rotation.
-By the end of 2019, Aperol became the company’s biggest earner with double-digit growth, thanks to beyond-summer thirst for the Spritz from Hamptons beaches to snowy ski slopes.
+By the end of 2019, Aperol became the company’s biggest earner with double-digit growth, thanks to beyond-summer thirst for the Spritz.
 The Aperol Spritz, it seems, is no one-season pony.